ashmeet4293/Ednet/README.md

-## This is a Spring Boot REST API about Student & Education System.It is my portfolio site.
+## This is a Spring Boot REST API about Student & Education System.
+It is my portfolio site.
 I am working on this.
-If anyone find
-any error then feel free to notify me.
+If anyone find any error then feel free to notify me.

 ### Used Technology
   - Spring Framework 4.3.3 Release